Hakodate Night View 函館山の夜景

 Make the ascent on your own

 If you're feeling energetic, climbing up to the summit of Mt.
 Hakodate is an option.
 It's an easy climb on well-maintained paths from the Mt.
 Hakodate Information Center and takes about an hour.

 Views for all seasons

 You can enjoy the view from Mt.
 Hakodate throughout the year.
 As the seasons change, so do your perspectives on the city.
-Spring brings seas of clouds, summer has mists that cast a mysterious veil, autumn's clear air sharpens detail, and the city gleams under a covering of snow in winter.
+Spring to early summer brings seas of clouds, summer has mists that cast a mysterious veil, autumn's clear air sharpens detail, and the city gleams under a covering of snow in winter.

 Between June and December, look out for the lights of the squid fishing boats.

 Hakodate is a port town that was one of the first to open up to foreign trade after Japan's long period of isolation ended in the second half of the 19th century.
 At the foot of the mountain are many of the places where foreign traders and other outsiders took up residence, Motomachi .
 There's also the oddity of star-shaped Goryokaku Fort , the country's first Western-style fortress.

 * The information on this page may be subject to change due to COVID-19.